wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Old Inmate Records in Wisconsin

 Information about released inmates is accessible upon an in-person visit to the facility.
-Victims of these offenders usually get a notification of an inmate’s release as part of their rights to know.
-A data summary of released inmates is available on the department of corrections website.
-However, to get an old inmate record, visit the incarceration facility of interest, or email an inquiry to the Department of Corrections.
+Victims of these offenders usually get a notification of an inmate's release as part of their right to know.
+A data summary of released inmates is available on the Department of Corrections website.
+However, to get an old inmate record, visit the incarceration facility of interest or email an inquiry to the Department of Corrections.
 The same rule applies to local jail facilities across the state.

 How do I Find Inmate Death Records in Wisconsin?

 Wisconsin does not use the death penalty as capital punishment for first-degree felonies.
-However, should an inmate die in custody for other reasons, the family members or next of kin get a notification of the development.
+However, should an inmate die in custody for other reasons, the family members or next of kin are notified of the development.
 The Office of Vital Statistics receives a notification and files a death certificate for the dead inmate.
 Such information is available upon an in-person visit or an email inquiry.

 How do I Conduct a Federal Prison Inmate Search?